qazi9amaan/Ooly/README.md

 4. **Parcel Pickup:** Our team will come to your location to pick up the parcel.
 5. **Track Your Parcel:** Stay updated with real-time tracking until your parcel reaches its destination.

-## About Dino Ecosystem
+## About Ooly Ecosystem

-Oolys is proud to be a part of the Dino ecosystem, aiming to revolutionize how businesses and individuals send and receive parcels.
-Learn more about Dino and its offerings [here](https://drive.google.com/file/d/1aWDObChVS4ONbPJ9cIoLB4xE33Vlr9RD/view?usp=sharing)
+Oolys is proud to be a part of the ecosystem, aiming to revolutionize how businesses and individuals send and receive parcels.
+Learn more about ooly and its offerings [here](https://drive.google.com/file/d/1aWDObChVS4ONbPJ9cIoLB4xE33Vlr9RD/view?usp=sharing)

 ![Learn about oolys ecosystem](cover.png)